intellisys/Runaterra-Docs/Hosting-and-Deployment.md

 ## Services groups

-Services running in runnaterra can be divided into 2 logical groups:
+Services running in runaterra can be divided into 2 logical groups:
  - **Application Front-end**
      - [Dashboard](Architecture#dashboard-ekko) (Ekko)
  - **Application Back-end**